GabrielPaganMateo/Remote-Execution-Console/README.md

 ```
 :: Let's configure a new remote connection for App
 :: What is the remote host URL ? ec2-52-91-140-189.compute-1.amazonaws.com
-:: Who is the user ? myuser
+:: Who is the user ? dev
 :: Do you have SSH key pair configured in remote server ? (y/n) n
 :: Please provide password :  ********
 ::